KevinDBrown/KevinDBrown/README.md

 # 👋 Hi, I'm Kevin Brown

-Welcome to my GitHub!
-I'm an aspiring IT specialist with a growing skill set in Active Directory, networking, cybersecurity, and IT support.
+I'm an aspiring IT professional building a strong foundation in technical support with a clear path toward a future in cybersecurity.

 ## 🚧 Current Projects:
 - 🖥️ [Active Directory Audit Logging](https://github.com/yourusername/active-directory-auditing)